ec-jrc/lisflood-utilities/README.md

 ## Using `lisfloodutilities` programmatically

 You can use lisflood utilities in your python programs.
 As an example, the script below creates the mask map for a set of stations (stations.txt).
 The mask map is a boolean map with 1 and 0.
 1 is used for all (and only) the pixels hydrologically connected to one of the stations.
-The resulting mask map is in pcraster format.
+The resulting mask map is in netCDF format.

 ```python
 from lisfloodutilities.cutmaps.cutlib import mask_from_ldd